UniCourt/Website-Workshop1/README.md

  - open up http://localhost:8081/ in your browser

-## Docker
+## What will you learn by the end of this workshop?
-- By the end of this workshop you will understand following things
+- By the end of this workshop you will understand what is docker and how to setup the containers.
 - You will be Introduced to the concept of containerisation and why its required.
 - You will learn how to Build and run your own Containers.
-    - You will learn how to Run Multiple Services with Docker Compose
+- You will learn how to Run Multiple Services with Docker Compose.
 - You will learn how to Build and run PHP and NGNIX containers.

 ## Schedule